alyssariah/alyssariah-react_map_project/react_project/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Carpool Coordinator

-This project uses the Google Map API to convert addresses to coordinates and displays markers on an interactive map.
+This project uses the Google Map API to convert addresses to coordinates, and displays markers on an interactive map.

 The goal of this project is to help groups of people coordinate rides.
-There are both driver and passenger markers on the interactive map.
+On the interactive map, there are driver and passenger markers.
 A user can assign passenger markers to a driver based on location.

 ## Motivation